HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/01-fflonk.md

 }
 ```

-You can fill all the fields with both hex or decimal string: an example from _Polkadot.js_ interface is
+You can fill all the fields with both hex or decimal string: an example from _Polkadot.js_ interface follows:
-the follow.

 ![Fflonk registerVk](../img/fflonk_register_vk.png)